Postdoctoral Researcher on the AHRC-funded 'Transforming 19th-Century HIP' research project (TCHIP); Junior Research Fellow, Somerville College

 A Postdoctoral Research Fellow on the ERC-funded ‘Music and Late Medieval European Court Cultures’ research project (MALMECC), Christophe is particularly interested in the period of the Avignon papacy and of the Great Western Schism.
 His broader research interests cover late medieval warfare, political history, and the history of the Principality of Liège.

 Giovanni's research interests span from Latin palaeography and codicology, medieval liturgy, music theory and notation, philology and reception history, manuscripts digital restoration and conservation techniques to ethnomusicology and dialectology.

 Leverhulme Early Career Fellow, Faculty of Music; Early Career Fellow, TORCH | The Oxford Research Centre in the Humanities; Postdoctoral Associate in the Humanities, St Cross College

-Music historiography, post/colonial studies and epistemic ethics; music, global history and local geography; western musical practices in China and historico-ethno/musicological approaches; intersections between history and the archive.
+Music historiography, post/colonial studies and epistemic ethics; music and global history in but not limited to the context of modern China and East Asia; archival musicology, including intersections between history and the archive